Kosmin/verticalresponse/README.md

 Contribute
 ----------
-I only built this for what I needed, and I know it's pretty limited.
-Contributions are more than welcome
+The features of this gem were built as needed, and it is pretty limited.
+Contributions are more than welcome!